hivesolutions/appier/doc/templates.md

 in the `BASE_URL` configuration setting.
 To learn more, read the [Configuration](configuration.md) documentation.

-To access static resources in the app do the following:
+And finally, here's how to access static resources in the app:

 ```html
 <img src="{{ url_for('static', filename = 'images/cats/felix.png') }}" />